 Malaria in Pregnancy

-- Administration of IPTp as early as possible in the second trimester and at every scheduled antenatal care visit thereafter, at least one month apart;
+- Administration of intermittent preventive treatment in pregnancy as early as possible in the second trimester and at every scheduled antenatal care visit thereafter, at least one month apart;

 - Promotion of use of long-lasting insecticide-treated nets during and following pregnancy; and